How to Care for Day-Old Chicks

 Basic Care for Baby Chicks:

-• Keep brooder temps at 95 F for the first week, and decrease by 5 degrees each week until they are fully feathered.
+• Keep brooder temps at 95 F for the first week, and decrease by 5 degrees each week until they are fully feathered

 • Provide probiotics in their drinking water to establish healthy digestive systems

-• Keep food and shallow water containers clean and filled.
+• Keep food and shallow water containers clean and filled

-• Make sure there are no drafts or sunny spots to cause temperature changes in the brooder area.
+• Make sure there are no drafts or sunny spots to cause temperature changes in the brooder area

-• Make sure rodents, pets, or well-meaning children can’t hurt chicks.
+• Make sure rodents, pets, or well-meaning children can’t hurt chicks

 Get Ready For Day Old Chicks

 Before your chicks hatch or arrive at the post office, be sure to have their brooder area set up and tested for a couple of days.
+You don’t want to find out that your only heat lamp isn’t working when you get home with your babies.
+Water should be at room temperature so it won’t chill the chicks.

 Keep Your Day Old Chicks Warm